De Havilland Sea Venom: Service with other nations

 Thirty-nine Sea Venom FAW.53s saw service with the Royal Australian Navy (RAN), replacing the Hawker Sea Fury.
 The Sea Venom entered service in 1956 and, during its service with the RAN, operated off the aircraft carrier HMAS Melbourne.
 It was taken out of first-line service in 1967, replaced by the American McDonnell Douglas A-4G Skyhawk.

+France, which had been building Vampires and Mistrals under license since 1949, secured another license to produce the "Sea Venom" starting in the summer of 1951.

+The engines were built by Fiat in Italy, and the aircraft by SNCASE.
+Five versions were produced under the designation "Aquilon" and operated by units from 1955 to 1966.
+The Aquilon's final official flight with the Naval Air Arm took place on June 30, 1966.

 From 1957 to 1961, French Navy Aquilons took part in counter-insurgency operations in Algeria.
-They were withdrawn from service in 1965.
+They were withdrawn from service in 1966.